feathersjs/docs/guides/chat/frontend.md

 - [MomentJS](https://momentjs.com/) to format dates
 - An `app.js` for our code to live in

-Let’s create public/app.js where all the following code will live (with each code sample added to the end of that file).
+Let’s create `public/app.js` where all the following code will live (with each code sample added to the end of that file).

-## Connecting to the API
+## Connect to the API

 We’ll start with the most important thing first, the connection to our Feathers API.
 We already learned how Feathers can be used on the client in the [basics guide](../basics/readme.md).
-Here, we do pretty much the same thing: Establish a Socket connection and initialize a new Feathers application but we also set up the authentication client which we will use later:
+Here, we do pretty much the same thing: Establish a Socket connection and initialize a new Feathers application.
+We also set up the authentication client for later:

 ```js
 // Establish a Socket.io connection